Kakarot-2000/Covid19-Fake-News-Classfier/README.md

 1. Static folder: This folder contains CSS files.
 2. Templates folder: This folder contains the HTML files.
 These HTML files will be rendered on the web browser.
 3. app.py: This file contains the Flask specific code.
-4. lstm_model.py: This file contains the original code used to train the model.
-5. model2.sav : trained model
+4. model2.sav : trained model
-6. usersDB.sqlite3 : Database File containing details of registered Users.
+5. usersDB.sqlite3 : Database File containing details of registered Users.

 **To Run The Application on localhost :**
 - Change current directory to the directory containing the files.